betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 to release time, too.
 It’s not that it’s an afterthought, but it does tend to be less urgent than adding features or fixing bugs, so it can naturally drift to the bottom of the priority queue.
-The unfortunate result is that work on documentation is frequently getting started when both time and energy are already low.
+The unfortunate result is that work on documentation is frequently started when both time and energy are already low.

 ### Does it have to be this way?

-One day, maybe you’ll be able to wave a magical AI wand and a computer will write all of your documentation for you, and maybe it won’t even be riddled with errors.
+One day, maybe you’ll be able to wave a magical AI wand, and a computer will write all of your documentation for you, and maybe it won’t even be riddled with errors.
 But for the near future, at least, creating high-quality documentation for your software takes old-fashioned human elbow grease.
 That’s the bad news.